 Annapolis Child Relocation Attorney

 Child custody can easily be one of the most contentious disputes of a divorce – but it can be even more stressful if it involves the relocation of the child to another city or even across state lines.
-If your child may move away from you as a result of the divorce process, contact the Maryland child relocation attorney at Arn Family Law immediately to discuss your options for child custody.
+If your child may move away from you as a result of the divorce process, contact the Annapolis child relocation attorney at Arn Family Law immediately to discuss your options for child custody.

 Why Choose Arn Family Law?

 Finding the right attorney to handle your child custody case is crucial.
 Relocation can mean significantly reduced parenting time and access to your child.
 If relocation is imminent, the attorneys at Arn Family Law can help you seek injunctive relief to prevent the child’s other parent from relocating with the child until an agreement can be reached or the court has heard the case.

 - Arn Family Law considers family law a passion, not just a profession.
 You can expect your attorneys to work diligently on all aspects of your case.